Hamish Blake: Hamish and Andy

 Hamish Blake has collaborated with fellow comedian Andy Lee as the duo Hamish and Andy since 2003, when they performed their breakout show at the Melbourne International Comedy Festival, a stage production about a trip they had taken to North Queensland in Blake's old car.
 Soon after, they trained with SYN Radio, gaining a drive-time shift, and created a show called Radio Karate for RMITV on community-access television station Channel 31, which they created in collaboration with Ryan Shelton and several other school friends.
-Radio Karate won an Antenna Award for best comedy program at the inaugural National Community Television Awards in February 2004, and one month later were offered a national comedy program on Australia's Seven Network.
+Radio Karate won an Antenna Award for best comedy program at the inaugural National Community Television Awards in February 2004, and one month later they were offered a national comedy program on Australia's Seven Network.

-The Hamish and Andy Show premiered on the Seven Network in March 2005, but failed to achieve ratings success and was cancelled after two weeks.
-Reviewers acknowledged the duo's talent, but criticised the show as "poorly executed".
+The Hamish and Andy Show premiered on the Seven Network in March 2005, but it failed to achieve ratings success and was cancelled after two weeks.
+Reviewers acknowledged the duo's talent but criticised the show as "poorly executed".
 Blake says that while working on the show was a fun experience, they had little control over what happened and the way it went forward.
 Following the cancellation of The Hamish and Andy Show, they created a short mockumentary titled The Greystone 2800 about a couple who accidentally bought an open display home after failing to read the fine print on a housing purchase.
 The film won the Melbourne Comedy Festival Short Film competition and attracted the attention of comedian Rove McManus.
-This led to some small spots on McManus' Network Ten show Rove Live.
+This led to some small spots on McManus's Network Ten show Rove Live.